 What is a heat pump water heater?

 The easiest way to understand heat pumps is that they are a refrigerator in reverse, extracting heat from the environment and releasing it into the system to heat the property.
-Essentially, a heat pump will transfer heat from a lower temperature to a higher one, pumping heat from one place to another.
-Many heat pumps have the capacity to cool the building by removing heat from space and transferring it outside.
+Essentially, a heat pump transfers heat from a lower temperature to a higher one, moving heat from one place to another.
+Many heat pumps can cool the building by removing heat from the space and transferring it outside.

-In heating mode, the outside temperature is compressed, causing the refrigerant in the heat pump to become hot.
-This thermal energy can be transferred into the indoor unit, before being moved outdoors again for decompression.
-Heat pumps have a low carbon footprint, and their efficiency can be expressed as a coefficient of performance or COP.
-The number becomes higher with less energy consumed.
+In heating mode, the outside temperature is raised, causing the refrigerant in the heat pump to heat up.
+This thermal energy can be transferred into the indoor unit before being moved outdoors again for decompression.
+Heat pumps have a low carbon footprint, and their efficiency is expressed as a coefficient of performance (COP).
+The number increases as less energy is consumed.

 How heat pump technology works